Nevada geothermal power lawsuit bound for US appeals court

 The lawsuit says pumping water from beneath the earth in Dixie Meadows will harm the hot springs the tribe considers sacred and could push the toad to the brink of extinction at the only place in the world it’s known to exist.

-The opponents lawyers also say in their latest court filings that while Ormat may benefit from the energy deal it cut in 2017, electric ratepayers would not.
+The opponents lawyers also say in their latest court filings that while Ormat may benefit from the energy deal it cut with NV Energy in 2017, electric ratepayers would not.

 “Ormat’s interest in profiting from above-market prices — which would likely be borne by consumers in the Los Angeles area over the length of the contract — does not constitute irreparable harm,” they wrote.